open-ch/pyrene/FAQ.md

 ## Pyrene development
 Refer to the guideline for launching a development [environment](https://github.com/open-ch/pyrene/blob/main/kitchensink/DEVELOPMENT.md) with Pyrene.

-If you create a new component in the `Pyrene` subproject or in the `Pyrene-graphs` subproject, you need to import it in the index fie.
+If you create a new component in the `Pyrene` subproject or in the `Pyrene-graphs` subproject, or in the `Tuktuktwo` subproject, you need to import it in the index fie.

 If you add a third party library, you need to load the CSS of that latter, with the `css-loader` in the webpack configuration.